When you contribute to a 401k or 403b retirement plan, you can choose whether they’re pre-tax contributions or after-tax contributions.

 Rollover into a Roth IRA

-A Roth 401k can be rolled over seamlessly into a Roth IRA, which does not have RMD rules.
+A Roth 401k can be rolled over seamlessly into a Roth IRA, which also does not have RMD rules.

 • Rollovers from a Roth 401k to a Roth IRA are not a taxable event.